OranWeb/TornHub/src/content/news/daily-forums-news-5.md

 Dr_Phoenix needs your help to figure out [what number this is](https://www.torn.com/forums.php#/p=threads&f=3&t=16182349&b=0&a=0)

+Triplicant is now known in the [streets as Hitman](https://www.torn.com/forums.php#/p=threads&f=16&t=16182375&b=0&a=0) and in the sheets as UwU daddy-trips

-We Are Rising is being Raided(yep) by 3B due to [some member issue](https://www.torn.com/forums.php#/p=threads&f=9&t=16182362&b=0&a=0)
+We Are Rising is being Raided by 3Bs due to [some member issue](https://www.torn.com/forums.php#/p=threads&f=9&t=16182362&b=0&a=0)

-Adam Previously Known as Shit before he got the name from the RealAdam (yes this part is true) is Looking to buy the Dirtiest Bomb for a [Sum that is More than 40M](https://www.torn.com/forums.php#/p=threads&f=10&t=16182397) which is their current average price.
+Adam Previously Known as Shit before he got the name from the RealAdam (yes this part is true) is Looking to Purchase the Dirtiest Bomb for a [Sum that is More than 40M](https://www.torn.com/forums.php#/p=threads&f=10&t=16182397) which is their current average price.

+ Moving onto something that isn't about a raid or a war, Gnorf created a suggestion thread to [make arrests stealth able](https://www.torn.com/forums.php#/p=threads&f=4&t=16182365&b=0&a=0&start=0&to=0)